 This post lists the best free walking tours you can take in Copenhagen.

 We show you free walks of the city centre, Christianshavn, notable locations related to the Renaissance as well as pub crawls.
 Let's get exploring.

 There are a few different free walking tours available in Copenhagen which cover a variety of subjects and historic locations in the city.

 City centre tours are the most common, and you can expect these services to include both historic and notable locations in Copenhagen.

 Some companies may also provide tips about the best restaurants, shops, and other attractions you may want to visit in the area.

-If you’re more interested in seeing another side of the city, there are also tours covering Christianshavn, a historically Bohemian neighbourhood which is considered by many to be the “alternative” district of Copenhagen.
+If you’re more interested in seeing another side of the city, there are also tours covering Christianshavn, a historically Bohemian neighborhood that is considered by many to be the “alternative” district of Copenhagen.

 There are also tours that cover the most historic aspects of the city, with a specific focus on Renaissance architecture and landmarks.